 Teachers will communicate with students in a variety of ways.
-This will include regular emails and depending on the age, Google Meet.
-Our new Learning Space will also provide ways to keep students and families connected to school.
+This will include regular Google Meet sessions and live teaching.
+Our Learning Space also provides ways to keep students and families connected to school.

 What happens if my child doesn't participate or have contact with teachers?